caleorourke/exhibit/README.md

 $ sudo grunt install
 ~~~

-## Start Using Rye
+## Start Using exhibit
-Rye leverages [Grunt](http://gruntjs.com) as a harness for installing Node and Ruby dependencies, in addition to serving the site locally.
+exhibit leverages [Grunt](http://gruntjs.com) as a harness for installing Node and Ruby dependencies, in addition to serving the site locally.

 ### Commands
 Run any of these commands to initiate a task.